Newly engaged? CONGRATULATIONS!

 When do you want to get married?
 Do you have a special date in mind?
 What time would you like the ceremony to take place?

 How much will it cost and how will you pay for it all?
 As well as staying true to yourselves and avoiding the temptation to get carried away, it is advisable to prioritise early in order to ensure you don’t end up spending far more money than you intended.
-Being up to your eye balls in debt is no fun and is certainly no way to start married life.
+Being knee deep in debt is no fun and is certainly no way to start married life.
 By identifying your priorities and how much you are prepared to spend on the things which are most important to you, it is more likely that you will feel happier reducing or eradicating completely the amount of money you might otherwise spend on things that don’t matter so much.
-By setting up a simple budget spreadsheet and updating it regularly, you are more likely to stay on track throughout the planning process.
-In a nutshell, prioritising early means you are far less likely to break the bank!
+By allocating your budget correctly from the outset and recording and updating your expenditure regularly, you are more likely to stay on track throughout the planning process.
+Prioritising early means you are far less likely to feel stressed.

 Planning a wedding should be fun, but planning your own wedding can be overwhelming.
+There are so many important decisions to make.
 You might be worried about finding the perfect venue, Photographer, Florist, Caterer or entertainment.
-These can all prove to be costly mistakes if you get it wrong!
+These can all prove to be extremely costly mistakes if you get any of them wrong.
 Perhaps you need some advice about etiquette or a styling dilemma is keeping you awake at night?
 You might be worried about the timings of the day or the extent to which your guests are going to enjoy themselves?
-No matter what your concerns, just one hour with Helen Davies could be all the help you need.
-This is the perfect opportunity to discuss your wedding planning worries with an experienced, knowledgeable and extremely friendly wedding expert.
-You will be offered oodles of helpful advice enabling you to relax and simply look forward to the best day of your lives.